 Who is it for?

-The interactive course includes an animated explainer video, characterful voice-over and easy to read slides.
-At the end of the course, you’ll find a short quiz.
-It’s designed to help you understand the key insights and takeaways from the topic.
+The interactive course includes animated explainer videos, characterful voice-over and easy to read slides.
+At the end of the course, youll find a short quiz.
+Its designed to help you understand the key insights and takeaways from the topic.